Hopper-Like Growth of Higher-Order Topological Insulators: Monte Carlo simulation of the crystal growth

 \section{Monte Carlo simulation of the crystal growth}

 In this section, we show the details of our Monte Carlo simulation of crystal growth.
-We consider the first quadrant ($x \geq 0$ and $y \geq 0$) of the square lattice $\boldsymbol{R}=(x,y)$ and $x, y \in \mathbb{Z}$ with a boundary condition where the $x$ and $y$ axes are connected to each other.
+We consider the first quadrant ($x \geq 0$ and $y \geq 0$) of the square lattice $\boldsymbol{R}=(x,y)$ and $x, y \in \mathbb{Z}$, where we impose the periodic boundary condition connecting the positive $x$-axis and the positive $y$-axis.
 We assume the vessel for the gas has a circular shape with its center at the origin $(0,0)$, and its volume is denoted by $\Omega$ measured in the unit of the unit cell of the solid crystal.
 Each lattice site at $\boldsymbol{R}=(x,y)$ can exhibit one of three states: occupied by a gas atom, occupied by a solid atom, or vacant.
 Let $N_g$ and $N_s$ denote the numbers of gas atoms and solid atoms, respectively, and let $N_{g}^0$ and $N_s^0$ be their initial values.
 At the beginning of the growth, a square solid nucleus (seed crystal) consisting of $N_{s}^0 := L_n \times L_n$ atoms is located at the region with $0 \leq x \leq L_n-1$ and $0 \leq y \leq L_n -1$, and the size of the seed crystal is set to $L_n=20$.
 Meanwhile, $N_g$ gas atoms are randomly arranged so that the initial gas density is given by $n_g =N^0_g/V_g= 0.5$, where $V_g = \Omega - N_s^0$ is the initial volume of the vessel outside of the solid nucleus.
 In the simulation, the gas atoms move freely in the vessel to contribute to the entropy

 where $N_t=N_g+N_s$ is the total number of atoms in the vessel.
 Furthermore, we get the total free energy

 where $E_{s}(N_{s})$ is the energy of the solid measured from the chemical potential, $\mu_s$ is the chemical potential of the solid phase, and $\mu_{g,c}$ $(<0)$ denotes the energy per gas atom.